Khoatruong1412/House-Price-Prediction/README.md

 - Pull data from the Rapid-API Zillow.com to get the housing data that contains houses that are currently on sale.
   -   Disclamer: You need to buy the API Key to pull down the data.
 Paths in the Python files need to be changed to ensure that the codes are running.
 - Clean the datasets to ensure that it contains only important features.
 - End up with location and properties of houses data.
-(For more preferences: please look into the Overall_progress.pptx)
+(For more preferences: please look into the Overall_progress.pptx in Time Series Analysis File.)